hewitson-j/leaps-and-bounds-new/README.md

 When clicking the "My Program" link in the navbar you are brought to the *About our Program* and *What We Offer* sections with information about the preschool.

 ## Meet the Teacher
 This section has information about the owner of the school.
-It can be accessed by scrolling down or clicking the *Meet the Teacher* link in the navbar
+It can be accessed by scrolling down or clicking the *Meet the Teacher* link in the navbar.